-As most Christians do this time of year, I have reread the birth of Jesus, but this year I chose to read from The Message.
+As most Christians do this time of year, I have reread the birth of Jesus.
+I always read The Message version as it gives me better understanding.

 As I read the verses, I was able to note down 5 things that can be taken away from the Christmas story to prepare us for the New Year.
 These 5 lessons can be applied any time of year and their simplicity reminds me no matter what plans I have, God’s plan is always bigger and greater.

 5 Lessons from The Christmas Story we can apply to the New Year

 1. The best laid plans can change instantly